detlevvandaele-tomtom/ref-arch-predefined-subnet-issue-repro/README.md

 since we are referencing this value from the `data.azurerm_subnet.predefined_subnet` source.

-Due to the discrepancy in server-side generation of the value, but client-side requirements, Terraform can not interpret the state of this value, and safely assumes it might change.
+Due to the discrepancy in server-side generation of the value, but client-side requirements, Terraform can not interpret the state of this value, and safely assumes it might change whenever **any** value in the upstream module changes.

 Because of its very strict requirements in the `modules.aks.reference_architecture.azure_kubernetes_cluster` resource definition, any change to the `vnet_subnet_id` value forces a renewal of the entire cluster.
 This is defined, albeit vaguely, by the following note